devicenul/bwdemo/README.md

 to it other than using raw HTTP via cURL or firing up something like Postman/Swagger.

 *Libphonenumber:* It had been a long time since I'd thought about validating phone numbers or converting formats.
 It was nice to find a library to do some of the heaving lifting without resorting to potentially piles of regex.
+It is possible this is also availble in the REST API or SDKs that Bandwidth provides and I just did not find it quickly enough.

-*dockerfile-maven-plugin:* I was familiar with using the io.fabric8 Maven plugin for building a Docker image that had been composed via a Dockerfile spec at work but I went looking to see what other alternatives were out there.
+*dockerfile-maven-plugin:* I was familiar with using a Maven plugin from io.fabric8 for building a Docker image that had been composed via a Dockerfile spec at work but I went looking to see what other alternatives were out there.
 I found this plugin from Spotify and it seems pretty capable.
 The only issue, previously mentioned, was figuring out how to get it to build/push against *Container Station* directly.

 *Bandwidth APIs:* I hesitate to say I learned a great deal about these.
-I only scratched the surface of what's available there but I was able to get a little feel for how it worked and would like to revisit it in time.
+I only scratched the surface of what's available there but I was able to get a little feel for how it worked and would like to revisit it in time now that I have a development base to play with.

 ## What next?